Recife/Guararapes–Gilberto Freyre International Airport

-Some of its facilities are shared with the Recife Air Force Base of the Brazilian Air Force.

 History

 Originally called Ibura Airport, the airport had its name changed to Guararapes Airport in 1948.
-The facility originated at the time of World War II, when a new airport was built to replace the earlier airfield, Parque do Encanta Moça.
+The facility originated during World War II, when a new airport was built to replace the earlier airfield, Parque do Encanta Moça.
 With the end of the War, the facility became strategically important as a technical and refueling stop on the route from South America to Europe.

+On July 21, 1953, within a law prescribing rules for the naming of airports, the name of the facility was officially and exceptionally maintained as Guararapes Airport.

 On 18 January 1958, a new passenger terminal was inaugurated, replacing the original facility.
 During this time, runway 14/32 was extended from 1,800 to 2,010 m, and runway 18/36 was extended from 1,800 m to 2,400 m.

 In 1979, an agreement with Infraero was made in order to further develop the airport complex.
-The passenger terminal underwent its first major renovation in 1982 and another enlargement in 1990.
+The passenger terminal underwent its first major renovation in 1982, and another enlargement occurred in 1990.

-In 2004 a brand-new passenger terminal was built, including a new shopping mall, thus generating more traffic and revenue.
-Furthermore, a new concourse was opened in 2004 and the airport's capacity increased from 1.5 to 9 million passengers/year.
+In 2004, a brand-new passenger terminal was built, including a new shopping mall, thus generating more traffic and revenue.
+Furthermore, a new concourse was opened in 2004, and the airport's capacity increased from 1.5 to 9 million passengers/year.
 Today, the runway is 3,300 m long, the longest in Northeastern Brazil.

-On 31 August 2009 Infraero unveiled a BRL 8.75 million (US$4.6 million; EUR 3.2 million) investment plan to upgrade Guararapes International Airport, focusing on the preparations for the 2014 FIFA World Cup in Brazil, Recife being one of the venue cities.
-The investment was spent in finishing the passenger terminal renovation, installing 8 more jetways.
+On 31 August 2009, Infraero unveiled a BRL 8.75 million (US$4.6 million; EUR 3.2 million) investment plan to upgrade Guararapes International Airport, focusing on the preparations for the 2014 FIFA World Cup in Brazil, Recife being one of the venue cities.
+The investment was spent in finishing the passenger terminal renovation and installing eight more jetways.
 The work was completed on 1 July 2011, and the airport was then considered ready for the FIFA Cup.

+Responding to critiques to the situation of its airports, on May 18, 2011, Infraero released a list evaluating some of its most important airports according to its saturation levels.
+According to the list, Recife was considered to be in good situation, operating with less than 70% of its capacity.

-Previously operated by Infraero, on March 15, 2019 AENA won a 30-year concession to operate the airport.
+Previously operated by Infraero, on March 15, 2019, AENA won a 30-year concession to operate the airport.

 The Brazilian Integrated Air Traffic Control and Air Defense Center, section 3 (Cindacta III) is located in the vicinity of the airport.

+The facility covers 319 hectares (788 acres) of land.